-Mali is characterised by deep and chronic poverty in rural areas where access to basic health services, in particular perinatal care, is of serious concern.
-Due to a shortage of health workers, with only three of them per 10,000 inhabitants, 56% of deliveries are not attended by skilled staff and this figure rises to 85-99% in the most vulnerable regions.
-Maternal mortality is mainly due to postpartum hemorrhage and hypertensive pregnancy diseases, while neonatal mortality is mainly caused by obstructed labour, birth asphyxia and complications of prematurity.
+In isolated areas characterised by deep and chronic poverty, access to basic health services, in particular perinatal care, is of serious concern.
+A shortage of qualified health workers makes the follow-up of pregnancies and giving birth in good conditions almost impossible.
+Maternal mortality is mainly due to postpartum haemorrhage and hypertensive diseases, while neonatal mortality is mainly caused by obstructed labour, birth asphyxia and complications of prematurity.
 The project aims to adequately deal with each of these situations.

 In these settings with difficult access to quality health care, mothers and their babies are the most vulnerable, particularly at birth.
 Tdh is committed to their survival and wellbeing.
 It is with this background that we have developed a perinatal health programme in Mali in order to reduce stillbirths as well as neonatal and maternal mortality.